Developer-Autodesk/forge.learning/docs/designautomation/appbundle/engines/autocad.md

 > Note how the **Post-build event** uses the project and folder names, so make sure you're using this names.

 If you build the `UpdateDWGParam` project now you should see something like this on the **Output** window.
 Note the 2 folders and 3 files zipped.
 The zip file is created directly at the /wwwroot/bundles folder.
-This means you're doing great! :wink:
+This means you're doing great!

 ![](_media/designautomation/autocad/build_output.png)